Democracy & Justice

 There are rising threats to watchdog journalism, in particular from authoritarian-leaning governments in places like Poland and Hungary that seek to silence or capture media outlets, but also from new tools like frivolous lawsuits, known as SLAPPs, that seek to silence watchdog journalists with the threat of financial ruin.

 That said, in some ways watchdog journalism is stronger than ever.
+There is greater support for journalists now than there has been in years.
+Increasingly, watchdogs are supported by NGOs, giving these journalists greater ability to gain access to information.
 The internet and social media make it much easier for information to come out, and gives more people a bigger platform than ever before.
 There are, of course, downsides to this – there’s also a lot of nonsense, often masquerading as investigative journalism, to sift through.
 But on balance, it is both easier for watchdog journalists to disseminate information to more people, and more difficult for their targets to silence them.
 And that’s a good thing.

 The future of watchdog journalism will also depend on how well investigative journalists are protected.
 As the EU has seen, watchdog journalists have been threatened, put out of business, sued and even killed for their work.
 Strong legal protections are needed for watchdog journalists, and these protections must exist and be enforced at national level.
 This should include laws that guarantee a free and plural media environment, allow journalists access to publicly elected officials, and also protect these journalists from frivolous and expensive lawsuits.